Paparzzi Moment Genesis 9-11

 Paparazzi Moment

-As we stand in line at the grocery store we stare at picture after picture of lives caught on film.
-Paparazzi's are always on the lookout for a headline, real , true or not.
-The words above the picture tell us "a" story that may or may not be what really happened.
+As we stand in line at the grocery store facing the news stand.
+There are photos of anything that could catch your attention.
+Lives caught on film.
+Paparazzi's are always on the lookout for a headline, true, partially true, or outright speculation.
+The bait above the picture tell us the story.
 We are left wondering how much is true and how much is a misleading sell.
 One picture can have a thousand different meanings, as the magazines try to catch peoples attention with sensationalism.

 • Because of his choice Ham receives a curse on his family line, Noah gives a blessing to the family lines of Japheth and Shem.

-• Shem will prove to be the family line that Abraham, King David and Jesus descend from.
+• Shem will be the family line that Abraham, King David and Jesus descend from.

 • Nimrod had great ambition as well as being a skilled man, and leader.
 He proves himself as an architect, has great political power.
-This was probably not by birth but by election.
+To bad he is not a good guy

-• So God came down and did what was best for men.
+• God did what was best for men.
+Everything God does is always for our good and His glory.
 He is still working his plan to restore the broken relationship from the garden.
-He has a plan and men will not change it.
-He knows exactly what he needs to do in each of our lives to accomplish what he needs to accomplish.
+Just as He does for all mankind He also does in each of our lives to accomplish what is best for us.
+Philippians 1:6

 Dig Deeper